ricardoalcantara/ArchiVis/README.md

 -b : Return all behaviour elements without an actor associated

+-d : Return all elements that have duplicate elements

 ### Analysing the Model

 For analyse the model from Application perspective, use the following command.